mmontag/chip-player-js/README.md

 * The build script in [package.json](package.json) looks for the emsdk in `~/src/emsdk`.
 Modify this line to match your emsdk install location if necessary:

   ```"build-chip-core": "source ~/src/emsdk/emsdk_env.sh; node scripts/build-chip-core.js",```

+#### Tight coupling to Github Pages

+The project is currently set up to deploy to Github Pages.
+The `deploy` and `deploy-lite` NPM scripts invoke the gh-pages NPM module.

+If you wish to deploy to your own Github Pages account, change the `"homepage"` field in package.json.

 #### User Accounts and Saved Favorites Functionality